- Difficulty Difficult

 Trail Notice

-The Hanes Valley Trail and all backcountry trails in Lynn Headwaters Regional Park are now closed for the winter.
-This trail will re-open during the Summer 2024.
+The Hanes Valley Trail and all other backcountry trails in Lynn Headwaters Regional Park are now closed for the season.
+The trail will re-open in roughly July 2025, or when the snow and conditions allow.

 The Hanes Valley Trail is a very difficult hiking route that starts from the Lynn Creek crossing in Lynn Headwaters Regional Park and ends on top of Grouse Mountain.
 What makes this backcountry route so difficult is the extremely steep boulder field that hikers must scramble up, using their hands and feet.
 The views of the valley are quite scenic though and the trail also passes several other points of interest, including Norvan Falls and viewpoints of Crown and Goat Mountains.